In brief

 Taking care of employees is all the more important in Human Resources Departments as they face the challenge of developing theiremployer brand and attractiveness.
 The development of Human Resources must therefore be done around the employee who will take his place and make his contribution in line with the relationship he expects to have with his employer.

-The message “employee commitment makes the difference” will therefore gradually be translated into various HR actions: QWL, training in more caring management, communication, and even happiness at work… All HR processes are therefore impacted.
+The message “employee commitment makes the difference” will therefore gradually be translated into various HR actions: QWL, training in more caring management, communication, and even happiness at work… As a result, all HR processes are impacted, and these transformations require structured support to avoid the classic mistakes that cause change projects to fail.

-We can also add a global reflection for greater coherence: think about the company’s global people strategy, the main guidelines so that this employee experience is completely in line with the organization’s new strategic orientations, raison d’être and values.
+We can also add to this a global reflection for greater coherence: thinking about the company’s people strategy, the broad guidelines so that this employee experience is completely in line with the organization’s new strategic orientations, raison d’être and values.

-They are becoming essential partners in the development of employee commitment, and in guaranteeing an ” employee-centric ” policy – a policy regularly measured by internal barometers, such as the ones we implement for many of our customers.
+Human resources are increasingly integrating this strategic mission.
+They become essential partners in developing employee commitment and guaranteeing an ” employee-centric ” policy, a policy regularly measured by internal barometers.

-Today, the challenge for companies is to strike a balance between the digital transition of human resources, support for change and the employee experience.
+The challenge for organizations is to strike a balance between the digital transition of human resources, support for change and the employee experience.
+This shift in focus cannot be decreed: it must be built gradually, by aligning HR processes, managerial practices and digital tools around the same ambition: to make the employee the organization’s primary ambassador.

 What tools can you use to manage your HR strategy?